Puriney/scRNA.seq.course/21-de-real.md

 output: html_document
 ---

-# DE expression in a real dataset
+# DE in a real dataset